Enter a short description of the course.

 YOUR INSTRUCTOR - DIVYA LAKSHMANAN

-Divya Lakshmanan is a graduate in Digital Forensics who has been exploring the field for the past three years.
-She is an independent researcher who enjoys drifting through the intricate realm of bits and bytes.
+Divya Lakshmanan is a graduate in Digital Forensics who has been exploring the field for the past four years.
+She is an independent researcher who enjoys exploring how things work.
 She has made various contributions to journals and blogs, and developed our EXT4 course.

 She enjoys teaching and revels in sharing her findings with fellow curious comrades.
 During her free time, she wonders about the mystique of the universe.